-Blocks: options, view Tags: zone, query, server
+Blocks: options, view Tags: server, zone, query

 Sets the time to live (TTL) to zero when caching a negative response to an SOA query.

 If yes, when caching a negative response to an SOA query set the TTL to zero.
 The default is no.